Ricardo González (racing driver): 2013

-In 24 Hours of Le Mans Ricardo and his co-drivers Bertrand Baguette and Martin Plowman from OAK Racing Morgan LMP2-Nissan team, won 81st edition of the 24 Hours of Le Mans in LMP2 class (seventh overall).
+In 24 Hours of Le Mans, González and his co-drivers Bertrand Baguette and Martin Plowman from OAK Racing Morgan LMP2-Nissan team, won 81st edition of the 24 Hours of Le Mans in LMP2 class (seventh overall).
 Their Morgan LMP2 covered a total of 329 laps in the Circuit de la Sarthe.
 The race was run in very difficult weather conditions and several serious accidents bringing out a record of twelve safety car caution periods.
 So, González became the first Mexican driver to get the first place of since Pedro Rodríguez in 1968.
 González recognize to Pedro Rodríguez as his hero.
 Heavy rains forced race officials to start the race under safety car conditions, completing eight laps before the race was temporarily stopped due to no improvement in track conditions.

-The 6 Hours of São Paulo were held at the Autódromo José Carlos Pace, on 30 August-1 September.
+The 6 Hours of São Paulo was held at the Autódromo José Carlos Pace, on 30 August-1 September.
 González, Baguette and Plowman got the second place of LMP2 category, only behind Oreca 03-Nissan team (Rusinov, Martin and Conway).
 With this result the Mexican driver got his second podium of the year.

 In the fifth round of 2013 season were the 6 Hours of Circuit of the Americas in Austin, Texas on 20–22 September.
 González, Baguette and Plowman obtained the seventh place of LMP2 category (eleventh overall).

 On 18–20 October, in the 6 hours of Fuji, following a two-hour delay the race was restarted once more under the safety car, lapping another eight circuits before officials stopped the race again and eventually called an end to the event.
 The No. 35 OAK Morgan-Nissan (Baguette, González and Plowman), started in the pole position and was declared the race winner of LMP2 class (fourth overall), in the same position they started.
 Due to difficult weather conditions half points will be awarded for all the teams and drivers in the event.

 During the 6 Hours of Shanghai on 8–9 November, the No. 35 OAK Morgan-Nissan trio (Baguette, González and Plowman), qualified in fourth position and finished in third place (7th overall).
 With this new podium the French team extend their lead on 15 points to the final race of the championship.

 On the last race of the season the 6 Hours of Bahrain on 29–30 November, González, Baguette and Plowman qualified in sixth place and finished in fourth position (sixth overall).
 Therefore, the Mexican Ricardo González won the 2013 FIA WEC World Championship for drivers and teams in LMP2 class.

 2014

-Le Castellet, France – April 2, 2014 – Ricardo González will compete in the 2014 European Le Mans Series with ART Grand Prix driving a McLaren MP4-12C GT3 in GTC class.
-González will run for the first time in his career in a GT3 car, which he will share with Alex Brundle and Karim Ajlani.
+Le Castellet, France – April 2, 2014 – González would compete in the 2014 European Le Mans Series with ART Grand Prix driving a McLaren MP4-12C GT3 in GTC class.
+González would run for the first time in his career in a GT3 car, which he would share with Alex Brundle and Karim Ajlani.

 2015

-In 2015 González returns to FIA World Endurance Championship with the Russian team G-Drive Racing along with his co-drivers Gustavo Yacamán and Pipo Derani.
+In 2015, González returned to FIA World Endurance Championship with the Russian team G-Drive Racing along with his co-drivers Gustavo Yacamán and Pipo Derani.